getsentry/sentry-docs/src/collections/_documentation/platforms/node/sourcemaps.md

 ### Uploading Source Maps to Sentry

 Sentry provides an abstraction called **Releases** which you can attach source artifacts to.
-The release API is intended to allow you to store source files (and sourcemaps) within Sentry.
+The release API is intended to allow you to store source files (and source maps) within Sentry.

 It can be easily done with a help of the `sentry-webpack-plugin`, which internally uses our Sentry CLI.